What is Cloud Cost Management: The Secret To Optimizing Cloud Costs

 The Hidden Costs of Cloud Services

 Unutilized Resources: Cloud resources like virtual machines (VMs) and storage come with a price tag, even when idle.
-These resources can drain your cloud budget.
+These hidden costs can drain your cloud budget and disrupt effective SaaS budgeting if not closely monitored and optimized.

 Idle VMs might be left on after hours or over weekends, and excessive storage can accumulate unused data backups or old project files.
 Cloud cost management practices help identify and eliminate such waste.